WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 In this hands-on lab, you will learn how to:

 - Create a Windows Azure Mobile Service for an iOS app.
-- Store app data in the new mobile service
+- Store app data in the new mobile service.
-- Validate data server-side using Mobile Services Server Scripts feature
+- Validate data server-side using Mobile Services Server Scripts feature.
-- Add support for push notifications to your applications
+- Add support for push notifications to your applications.
-- Authenticate users with different identity providers using Mobile Services
+- Authenticate users with different identity providers using Mobile Services.

 <a name="Prerequisites"></a>
 ### Prerequisites ###